The Computing Programme of Study has been developed to meet the requirements of the National Curriculum.

-- Pupils have a heightened awareness of ICT through its use in all areas and by all members of the school.
+- Pupils have a heightened awareness of Computing through its use in all areas and by all members of the school.

-- Every child receives equal opportunity to develop their ICT capability (using tools and information sources effectively, developing practical applicable skills).
+- Every child receives equal opportunity to develop their Computing capability (using tools and information sources effectively, developing practical applicable skills).

 - Teaching is enhanced through the effective implementation and use of ICT equipment.